This page covers the information you require to hold an event on land owned or managed by Huntingdonshire District Council (HDC).

 You will need to complete an application form, follow our events policy and provide relevant documentation.
 We recommend you do not finalise details or spend money on your event before we have agreed it can go ahead.

-Regardless of the size or scale of your event you will need to comply with the HDC events policy.
+Regardless of the size or scale of your event you will need to comply with the HDC events policy [PDF, 0.1MB].
 Please note this may be amended at any time - it is your responsibility to ensure you are abiding by the latest version.

 Event booking procedure

-Contact the Events and Promotions Officer to check the availability of the site/date and the suitability of your proposed event and activities.
+Contact the Team to check the availability of the site/date and the suitability of your proposed event and activities.